-EXAMS: There will be two (2) scheduled exams during the semester and one final exam whose dates are shown in the course calendars on Blackboard.
-Exams may be held either at night or in lecture class...information regarding this will be given in class as exam dates get closer.
+EXAMS: There will be two (2) scheduled exams (midterm and final) whose dates are shown in the course calendars on Blackboard.
+Additionally, there is a final exam whose date is also shown in said calendars.

 COURSE POLICIES & GRADING: Your course grade will be based on the following assignments with the percentages shown (PLEASE NOTE THESE ARE APPROXIMATE AND MAY CHANGE);